pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 - `Sync display name`: toggle to show basic player info.
 - `Sync weight of carried items`: toggle to sync weight.

-#### Advanced
-- `Twitch Extension ID`: the unique identifier of the Twitch Extension where the data should be sent to.
-This is pre-filled with an extension known to work well with this plugin.

 ## 🔒 Security & Technical Details

 ### Data Flow

 #### Twitch as the only third-party
 **All data is send directly to Twitch** to make sure no other third-parties receive any information.
-This is using the [Twitch Configuration Service](https://dev.twitch.tv/docs/tutorials/extension-101-tutorial-series/config-service) to store a persistent state of the above data.
-This persistent state is used to load the extension with the latest data when a new viewer opens the stream.
 When a change happens due to in-game activity an update message is sent to the [Twitch PubSub Service](https://dev.twitch.tv/docs/extensions/reference/#send-extension-pubsub-message).
 This message is used to update the extension for the current viewers.
 General documentation about Twitch Extensions can be found [here](https://dev.twitch.tv/docs/extensions/reference/
 ).

 #### Twitch Extension Token
 It is worth noting that the token retrieved from Twitch to authenticate this plugin can **only access features related to the extension**.
-Twitch did a good job in preventing extensions and their tokens to have access outside of the extension.
+Twitch did a good job in preventing extensions and their tokens to have access outside of the extension (like controlling your Twitch account).

 #### Diagram
 ![Data Flow](https://mermaid.ink/svg/eyJjb2RlIjoic3RhdGVEaWFncmFtXG4gICAgUnVuZUxpdGUgLS0-IFR3aXRjaEFwaVxuICAgIFR3aXRjaEFwaSAtLT4gQ29uZmlndXJhdGlvblNlcnZpY2VcbiAgICBUd2l0Y2hBcGkgLS0-IFB1YlN1YlNlcnZpY2VcbiAgICBDb25maWd1cmF0aW9uU2VydmljZSAtLT4gVHdpdGNoVmlld2VyXG4gICAgUHViU3ViU2VydmljZSAtLT4gVHdpdGNoVmlld2VyIiwibWVybWFpZCI6eyJ0aGVtZSI6Im5ldXRyYWwifSwidXBkYXRlRWRpdG9yIjpmYWxzZX0)

 ### Technical Limitations
 To simplify the state management one large state object is being send to Twitch.
 However, the Twitch Configuration and PubSub Service only allow messages of a *maximum size of 5KB*.
-This is also the reason why for the bank items only the top 200 most valuable items are synchronized.
+This is also the reason why you can see the bank and collection log incrementally grow bigger for viewers.
+They are sent over in smaller parts and merged together later.
 All messages are compressed using a GZIP compression algorithm to maximize the use of available bytes.

 ### State update frequency
 The state updates are dependant on the maximum amount allowed by Twitch.
 Rate limit documentation can be found [here](https://dev.twitch.tv/docs/api/guide/#rate-limits).
 Currently the maximum update frequency is is once per two seconds.
 This means the updates are never truly 'real-time'.